alrakomala/SL_PSF/README.md

 # Image quality characterization

-### The goal of this project is to find out the optimal configuration for strong lensing detection.
+### The goal of this project is to develop diagnostic tools in order to validate the upcoming LSST observations for strong lensing source detection.

 This by identifying metrics that allow us to define a function to estimate the probability of SL sources detection.
 The function should be in terms of deepness (number of coadded images/exposure time), location, band, PSF size, among others.